Review by Solandia

 The Tarot of Casanova is a theme deck, an art deck, an erotic deck, and an esoteric deck.
 It is a definite collector's item, and if the nudity and variety of sexual positions don't distract you, a suitable deck for ordinary readings or those of a more physical nature.

-See card images from the Tarot of Casanova
+See sample card images from the Tarot of Casanova

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images